grafail/StudentManagementApp_COM2025/README.md

 GitHub URL: https://github.com/grafail/StudentManagementApp_COM2025

-This commit contains a commit that I accidentaly did not push (thus did not test before submitting) and a bugfix commit for it (created after deadline).
+This branch contains a commit that I accidentaly did not push (thus did not test before submitting) and a bugfix commit for it (created after deadline).

 In order to run this project the following commands should be run:
 ```